richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 30 August 1996 — USAF Master Sgt.
-Dan Morris, alleged NRO operative, states: “I became part of a group that would investigate, gather the information, and in the beginning it was still under the Blue Book, Snowbird and different covert programs.
+Dan Morris, alleged NRO operative, states: “I became part of a group that would investigate, gather the information, and in the beginning it was still under the **Blue Book**, **Snowbird** and different covert programs.
 I would go interview people who claimed they had seen something and try to convince them they hadn’t seen something or that they were hallucinating.
 Well, if that didn’t work, another team would come in and give all the threats.
 And threaten them and their family and so on and so forth.
 And they would be in charge of discrediting them, making them look foolish and so on and so forth.
 Now if that didn’t work, then there was another team that put an end to that problem, one way or another.”

->**_Note_**: The term Project Snowbird (Proword: Cetus) shows up in a disputed Project Aquarius document that alleges Snowbird began in 1972 and it was related to the test flight of recovered ET spacecraft in Nevada.
+>**_Note_**: The term **Project Snowbird** (Proword: Cetus) shows up in a disputed **Project Aquarius** document that alleges **Snowbird** began in 1972 and it was related to the test flight of recovered ET spacecraft in Nevada.
 It was allegedly operated by USAF/NASA/CIA/MJ12 according to that document.
 >*   [https://web.archive.org/web/20190320103153/https://siriusdisclosure.com/evidence/project-aquarius-documents/](https://web.archive.org/web/20190320103153/https://siriusdisclosure.com/evidence/project-aquarius-documents/)

 >**_Note_**: In 2009 an alleged witness “Stein” told ufologist Linda Moulton Howe that he was intimidated by Wackenhut officials who told him not to talk about offensive weapons that attempted to shoot down saucers.
 The Wackenhut “types” told Stein not to talk publicly about